Sai Baba of Shirdi: Return to Shirdi

-Around this time Sai Baba began dressing in a knee-length one-piece kafni robe and a cloth cap, articles of typical Sufi clothing.
+Around this time Sai Baba adopted the practice of dressing in a knee-length one-piece kafni robe and a cloth cap, articles of typical Sufi clothing.
 Ramgir Bua, a devotee, testified that Sai Baba was dressed like an athlete and sported 'long hair flowing down to the end of his spine' when he arrived in Shirdi, and that he never had his head shaved.
 It was only after Baba forfeited a wrestling match with one Mohiddin Tamboli that he took up the kafni and cloth cap.
-This attire contributed to Baba's identification as a Muslim faqīr and was one reason for the initial hostility toward him in a predominantly Hindu village.
+This attire contributed to Baba's identification as a Muslim fakir and was one reason for the initial hostility toward him in a predominantly Hindu village.

 For four to five years, Baba lived under a neem tree, and undertook long periods of meditation.
 His manner was said to be withdrawn and uncommunicative, and he often wandered for long periods in the jungle around Shirdi.
 He was eventually persuaded to take up residence in an old and dilapidated mosque, where he lived a solitary life, surviving by begging for alms and receiving itinerant Hindu or Muslim visitors.
 In the mosque, he maintained a sacred fire (dhuni), and gave sacred ash ('Udi') from the fire to guests on their departure.
 The ash was believed to have healing and apotropaic powers.
 He performed the function of a local hakim and treated the sick by application of ashes.
 He delivered spiritual teachings to his visitors, and recommended the reading of the Ramayana and Bhagavat Gita for Hindus and the Qur'an for Muslims.
 He insisted on the indispensability of the unbroken remembrance of God's name (dhikr), and often expressed himself in a cryptic manner with the use of parables, symbols, and allegories.

 Baba is believed to have tended a garden called Lendi Baug, named after a riverlet called Lendi which flowed nearby.
 The garden still exists; it contains temples (samadhis) commemorating people and animals associated with Baba's life, and continues to be visited by pilgrims.

-Some of Shirdi Sai Baba's disciples became well-known spiritual figures and saints, most notably Mahalsapati, a priest of the Khandoba temple in Shirdi, and Upasani Baba Maharaj, who later became the Master of Meher Baba.
+Some of Shirdi Sai Baba's disciples became well-known spiritual figures and saints, most notably Mahalsapati, a priest of the Khandoba temple in Shirdi, and Upasani Baba Maharaj, who himself became the teacher of Meher Baba.
 He was revered by other saints as well, such as Bidkar Maharaj, Gagangiri Maharaj, Janakidas Maharaj and Sati Godavari Mataji.
 Sai Baba referred to several saints as 'my brothers', especially the disciples of Swami Samartha of Akkalkot.

 In 1910, Shirdi Sai Baba's fame began to spread in Mumbai.
 Being regarded as a saint with the power of performing miracles, and even as an avatar, numerous people came to visit him.
 They built his first temple at Bhivpuri, Karjat.